-Jeffrey Liegner, MD is a nationally-recognized cataract surgeon and leader in dropless cataract surgery, specializing in advanced lens replacement.
-Once you decide to have cataract surgery, you will have a choice to replace your clouded lens with either a traditional single-focus lens or an advanced lens implant ( multifocal IOL ) that provides a fuller range of vision.
+Once you decide to move forward with cataract surgery, you will choose to replace this clouded lens with either a traditional single-focus (monofocal) lens or a lifestyle lens implant that provides a fuller range of vision ( multifocal lens ).

-The TECNIS multifocal intraocular lens is the most recently-approved FDA multifocal intraocular lens.
-Manufactured by Advanced Medical Optics, the Tecnis lens offers patients high-quality vision day or night and at a full range of distances.
-Its unique lens design gives patients superior near vision and reading speed.
-The TECNIS Symfony uses the same materials and overall design as the TECNIS multifocal IOL, but provides an extended depth of focus (EDOF) when placed into both eyes.
-The Symfony is also the only lens that offers astigmatism correction directly engineered into the multifocal IOL, allowing an unparalleled level of vision clarity and crispness at midrange through distance.
-Learn more about the Tecnis multifocal lens here.
+TECNIS Symfony uses the same materials and overall design as the TECNIS multifocal IOL, but provides an extended depth of focus (EDOF) when implanted in both eyes.
+The Symfony also has astigmatism correction directly engineered into the multifocal IOL, allowing an unparalleled level of vision clarity and crispness at mid-range through distance.

 The AcrySof ReSTOR multifocal lens provides good vision at all distances.
-Alcon’s patented technology combines the strengths of apodized diffractive and refractive technologies which are similar to the technologies used in microscopes and telescopes, allowing for good vision near and far.
-Learn more about the ReSTOR multifocal lens here.
+Alcon’s patented technology combines the strengths of apodized ,diffractive and refractive technologies which are similar to the technology used in the Hubble telescope, providing good vision near and far.